RWTH-E3D/OCC-Case-Studies/README.md

 Please cite us if you use this database and codes:  Lorenz, C. L. and André, M., Abele, O., Gunay, B., Hahn, J., Hensen, P., Nagy, Z., Ouf, M. M., Park, J. Y., Yaduvanshi, N. S., Miller, C. 2023.
 A Repository of Occupant-Centric Control Case Studies: Survey Development and Database Overview.
 Energy and Building. https://doi.org/10.1016/j.enbuild.2023.113649

+A GUI with some quick filtering functionalities has been developed by the student Laila Abdel Kader and can be accessed at: https://occ-case-studies.e3d.rwth-aachen.de/app/occ-gui/home-6875389bfa798d23fc936226.
+This supplementary interface is offered as‑is, without guarantee regarding completeness and accuracy.